oDisMal/ihatemylife/README.md

-Read licence

 i stole this, and modified it

-FULL CREDIT TO https://github.com/imfunniee/fimbo (or i guess 4/5ths credit :p)
+FULL CREDIT TO https://github.com/imfunniee/fimbo @imfunniee (or i guess 4/5ths credit)